On Friday, December 20th at Noon, JPR will broadcast a live session with the band Boy & Bear on Open Air.

 While Hosking’s health remains a work in progress, both he and the band can finally look to the future with optimism.

-Tune in Friday, December 6th at Noon for a JPR Live Session with Donovan Woods on JPR's Rhythm & News Service.
+Tune in Friday, December 6th at Noon for a JPR Live Session with Boy & Bear on JPR's Rhythm & News Service.
 To listen online, click the "Listen Live" link at the top of the page and select "Rhythm & News."

 JPR Live Sessions are recorded with Audix microphones.
 Located in Wilsonville, Oregon, Audix designs, engineers, and manufactures high performing, innovative products that contribute to the advancement of the professional audio industry.